mmiz02/eportfolio/team-project.md

 Through this project I learned more about database pipelines and management systems.
 I also got a deeper understanding of hosting solutions and DBMS selection depending on company needs and alignment with regulatory and GDPR requirememts.

 ## Skills Developed
-- Database design and relational modelling (ERD, 3NF)
+- Database design and relational modelling (ERD, 3NF),
-- Data pipeline design and validation techniques
+- Data pipeline design and validation techniques,
-- Technical writing and documentation
+- Technical writing and documentation,
-- Team communication and collaboration using remote tools
+- Team communication and collaboration using remote tools.

 ## References
 Amazon Web Services (2025). *Amazon RDS for PostgreSQL – Features.* Available at: [https://aws.amazon.com/rds/postgresql/](https://aws.amazon.com/rds/postgresql/)